jonnyom/gatsby-cms/src/pages/products.md

   Here is a great big description about why you should use these products
 callToAction: Get in touch today
+about:
+  title: Testing a product central thing!
+  description: This is a long description tion about stuff.
+It needs to be a
+    little bit longer for it to work, but yet, it works.
+  callToAction: Contact me.
 testimonials:
   - name: Jonny
     company: Kitman Labs